 Front Squats 3 by 8 to 12

-Warm up to a challenging weight then begin using that in the 8 to 12 rep range.
+Warm-up to a challenging weight then begins using that in the 8 to 12 rep range.
 Breathe deeply and move slowly, feeling your body move the weight from your shoulders to your feet.

 Calf Raises 3 by 15